Flo54/FRAUD-Detection-with-Neural-Networks/README.md

 # Data Setup
 ## Prerequisites
 Every data base will have different data items which can be used in setting up an ANN.
 But a field indicating if a historic claim-record has been identified to be fraud is mandatory.
-This yes/no field is essential for training the ANN and the boolean variable is also the outcome of the model.
+This yes/no field is essential for training the ANN and must be added if not available (which is called "data labelling").
+The boolean variable is also the outcome of the model.

 # Design of ANN
 TODO

-# Outcome
+# Performance
-The quality of Fraud modelling can be determined by looking at certain indicators, like the accuracy rate.
+The quality of Fraud modelling can be determined by looking at certain indicators which meassure the success rates.
 Basically, two error types can occur, which are familiar from hypothesis testing:
 - Type 1 Error (false positive): a non-fraud claim is classified as fraud
 - Type 2 Error (false negative): a fraud claim is not classified as fraud

+The accuracy rate in fraud detection is the percentage of the true positive in relation to all positive fraud cases (i.e. the sum of true positives and false negative).

+# Conclusion
+**Pros:** ANNs are powerful at finding non-linear and very complex relations in large datasets.
+They accuracy is usually very high.

+**Cons:** The interpretability is very limited and decision cannot easily be reasoned out ("black box").